Pole Bending Horsemanship Principles for Success at Pole Bending and Barrel Racing

 Do you have a problem with losing the hindquarters in the turns?
 Or does your horse drift out and then dive in at the pole or the barrel?
 It is common to see a horse enter a turn with his hindquarters drifting wider than the front end.
 Try this: Ride the horse directly and straight at the pole or the barrel.
 Hold the hindquarters with the outside leg, well back, six inches or more behind the cinch.
 Instead of riding your horse to the pocket, ask the horse to shape out into a pocket at the pole or the barrel with your inside leg firmly at the cinch.
 He should pick up a curve in his body (flexion) for the turn as you ask.
 Continue to use your legs and reins to support that shape, strongly forward into and through the turn.
 You may find it helpful at first to place a cone or a plastic bucket (no handle) about eight or ten feet in front and just slightly to the side, so as to encourage the horse to travel inside it and straight to the pole or the barrel.
 You won't move him out until you are past the cone.
 Adjust as required.
 Ideally he will move his feet out sufficiently to accomplish the required lean for the turn, but his head, body, and hindquarters will remain inside, on a nice tight track around.

-A Straight Horse
+A Straight Horse and Shoulder Control

 A straight horse is a goal, since all horses are somewhat crooked.
 They are right-handed or left-handed, just as we are.
 'Straight' means the horse carries his body segments (head, neck, shoulders, barrel, hips) in line with his direction of travel.
 If traveling on a straight line, he should be straight.
 If traveling on a circle, he should be shaped (in an arc) to match the circumference of the circle.